MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md

    The simulated overlay is a static image of window controls.
 The values of the CSS variables `env(titlebar-area-left)`, `env(titlebar-area-top)`, `env(titlebar-area-width)`, and `env(titlebar-area-height)` are set to match the platform that you selected.

-For more information about using the Window Controls Overlay in a Progressive Web App, see [Display content in the title bar](../../progressive-web-apps-chromium/how-to/window-controls-overlay.md).
+For more information about using the Window Controls Overlay in a Progressive Web App, see [Display content in the title bar using Window Controls Overlay](../../progressive-web-apps-chromium/how-to/window-controls-overlay.md).

 <!-- ====================================================================== -->
 ## See also

-* [Display content in the title bar](../../progressive-web-apps-chromium/how-to/window-controls-overlay.md) - the Window Controls Overlay feature for PWAs.
+* [Display content in the title bar using Window Controls Overlay](../../progressive-web-apps-chromium/how-to/window-controls-overlay.md) - the Window Controls Overlay feature for PWAs.
 * [Tooling for PWA Window Controls Overlay](../whats-new/2024/01/devtools-121.md#tooling-for-pwa-window-controls-overlay) in _What's New in DevTools (Microsoft Edge 121)_.